 We anticipate polyolefin foam sales are therefore likely to be around £6 million below current market estimates, resulting in Group sales for the second half of 2019 approximately £2m below the first half of the year.
 Anticipated profit for this period is impacted by our limited ability to change the operational gearing in the business in this timeframe.

 Group revenue was £42.3m, so this implies a second half of £40m or thereabouts.
-The 2018 total was £81.3m so this might be a close call as to whether there is growth, and the previous forecasts we can see from Stockopedia guides us at £85.4m, so is a small miss.
+The 2018 total was £81.3m so this might be a close call as to whether there is growth.
+The previous forecasts we can see from Stockopedia guides us at £85.4m, so is a small miss.

-No numbers are given for anticipated profit, although it surely would have been helpful to give a guide as all costs are known.
+No numbers are given for anticipated profit.
+It surely would have been helpful to give a guide as all costs are known.

-Prior to this, the business was showing many hallmarks of a good one: turnover was growing, but more importantly profits were growing at a faster rate.
+Prior to the latest Zotefoams profit warning, the business was showing many hallmarks of a good one.
+Turnover was growing, but more importantly profits were growing at a faster rate.
 These profitability metrics back this up:

-Margins have been broadly increasing over the years which not only demonstrates a good market for the product that competitors may find difficult to break into, but the previously mentioned operational gearing kicking in, as the increased sales means that the high fixed costs of the business can be spread out over more products.
+Margins have been broadly increasing over the years which demonstrates a good market for the product that competitors may find difficult to break into.
+There also could be operational gearing kicking in, as the increased sales means that the high fixed costs of the business can be spread out over more products.

 Cash generation is good, although one slight bugbear is the capital expenses.
-These have outstripped profits and cashflow almost every year, and spends have gotten bigger as time goes on.
+These have outstripped profits and cashflow almost every year.
+Spends have gotten bigger as time goes on.
 A potential red flag, as many things can be capitalised.

 A quick look at the annual report suggests that this money is being spent on a new manufacturing facility in Kentucky.
-This makes some sense, as revenues are quite evenly distributed throughout the world with a quarter coming from UK, Europe, North America and Rest of the World.
+This makes some sense.
+Revenues are quite evenly distributed throughout the world with a quarter coming from UK, Europe, North America and Rest of the World.

 It does seem that this capex might continue for a couple more years at least.
-A similar plan is in place to develop a facility in Poland, and upgrades to equipment are planned for the UK.
+A similar plan is in place to develop a facility in Poland.
+Upgrades to equipment are also planned for the UK.

 The company also pays out a modest dividend.
 We can see that in effect, they are borrowing in order to sustain this.
 The company had net cash in 2014, but the increased capex costs has led the position to being a net debt one of £23.4m today, and probably will be more adverse by the end of the year.
 A share issue of some £20m last year was also needed to shore up the balance sheet.